Das Zentrum von Gestern

 Das Zentrum von gestern, die Splitter von heute

-Performance intervention in the path towards
+Performance intervention on the path leading to the Bismarck Memorial

-What do Snails Think About Nuclear Power Plants? – Arde – Fictions / Facts – Environmental Matrix – If You Listen to Nettles, They Won’t Sting You – Intersecting Mediterranean(s) – Cuerpo Colectivo – The Land of Thunder and Lightning – Aqualiteracies – Reset (Quimérico) – Babel Media Art – ERROR 14-92 – Who?
+To Un-Know That Green is Green – Geo-listening shelter – What do Snails Think About Nuclear Power Plants? – Arde – Fictions / Facts – Environmental Matrix – If You Listen to Nettles, They Won’t Sting You – Intersecting Mediterranean(s) – Cuerpo Colectivo – The Land of Thunder and Lightning – Aqualiteracies – Reset (Quimérico) – Babel Media Art – ERROR 14-92 – Who?
 Where? – Ciudad Anfibia – Beyond the Döner – How high? – 1m² Parque la Independencia – Papel Soberano – Unitedstater – A Picture with a Latina – Public Complaint Office – Wiping Out My National Identity

 - What do Snails Think About Nuclear Power Plants?